leofontesnascimento/py-scrum-trello/README.md

 1. Execute `$ make generate-burndown-chart ARGS=todo_list_id,wip_list_id,in_review_list_id,done_list_id` into your console, ids separated by commas only.
 Replace `todo_list_id,wip_list_id,in_review_list_id,done_list_id` by all list ids representing the completed workflow of your cards on the board.
 You might find theses informations analyzing the downloaded file named `data/YYY-mm-dd/lists.json`.
 The directory `/YYYY-mm-dd` will change according to the day of download.
 2. Analyze the plotted Burndown chart.
 You save into a file if you want.
 3. Verify the cards informations into your console.
 4. Save this command to use again in the future.

+## Example generate-burnup-chart command usage

+Steps:

+1. Execute `$ make generate-burnup-chart ARGS=done_list_id` into your console.
+Replace `done_list_id` by list id representing the completed cards on the board.
+You might find this information analyzing the downloaded file named `data/YYY-mm-dd/lists.json`.
+The directory `/YYYY-mm-dd` will change according to the day of download.
+2. Analyze the plotted Burnup chart.
+You save into a file if you want.
+3. Verify the cards informations into your console.
+4. Save this command to use again in the future.